Delta Dental uses Maximum Plan Allowance (MPA) to determine the allowable amount for services and procedures.

 For a participating dentist, the maximum amount is the amount the dentist has agreed to accept for a particular service.

 All participating dentists and most non-participating dentists will bill Delta Dental directly.
-If members need to send a claim they can download and mail a claim form or submit an itemized receipt with information about the date of service, the service provided and the amount of service.
+If members need to send a claim they can download and mail a claim form (available in your Member Dashboard) or submit an itemized receipt with information about the date of service, the service provided and the amount of service.

 Claims need to be filed within 12 months of the date of service.